Below are many of the most commonly asked questions aboutglaucoma surgery at the Mitchell Eye Centre.

 Do I need a ride home on the day of surgery?

 Yes.
-We recommend that you arrange for a ride home after undergoing glaucoma treatment.
+We recommend that you are accompanied by an adult and or legal guardian to provide a ride home after undergoing glaucoma treatment.
 If necessary, one of our staff would be happy to assist you by calling and booking a taxi.

 Do I need to use eye drops afterwards?